H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 ### 33.5.3 AU-02 Developer Impersonation Guard

-**Definition.** AU-02 is the Developer Impersonation Guard — a named security constraint in the Ms. Jarvis identity architecture that prevents the system from impersonating its developers, contributors, or the Harmony for Hope Inc. organizational leadership in user-facing responses.
+**Definition.** AU-02 is the Developer Impersonation Guard — a named security constraint that prevents the system from impersonating its developers, contributors, or Harmony for Hope Inc. organizational leadership in user-facing responses.

 **Threat model.** Without an explicit guard, a malicious or confused prompt could cause Ms. Jarvis to respond as if she were Carrie Kidd, Mamma Kidd, a specific developer, or a Harmony for Hope board member — producing responses that could be misattributed as statements by real people, used for social engineering, or create false impressions of organizational positions.
-The AU-02 guard closes this vector.

 **Implementation.** AU-02 is implemented at two layers:

 *Layer A — Alignment Judge (127.0.0.1:7232).* `judge_alignment_filter.py` includes a developer/contributor impersonation check in its alignment scoring logic.
 If the consensus answer contains patterns matching developer identity claims ("I am Carrie", "I am Mamma Kidd", "I am [developer name]", "I represent Harmony for Hope in my personal capacity", "speaking as a board member of", etc.), the alignment judge returns a reduced `alignment_score` and flags `all_issues` with `"developer_impersonation_detected"`.
 This drives `consensus_score` below the 0.9 threshold and triggers `needs_refinement: true`.

-*Layer B — LM Synthesizer identity constraint (§33.5.1 Layer 2).* The IDENTITY RULES block in the synthesizer prompt explicitly constrains Ms. Jarvis to her own identity and prohibits speaking as any named individual or organizational representative other than herself in her defined role as community steward AI.
+*Layer B — LM Synthesizer identity constraint (§33.5.1 Layer 2).* The IDENTITY RULES block explicitly constrains Ms. Jarvis to her own identity and prohibits speaking as any named individual or organizational representative other than herself in her defined role as community steward AI.

-**Sprint validation (March 22–25, 2026): AU-02 CONFIRMED ACTIVE.** Alignment judge confirmed running on `127.0.0.1:7232` throughout the sprint.
-Developer impersonation check logic confirmed present in `services/judge_alignment_filter.py`.
-No developer impersonation artifacts detected in any test response during the sprint.
-See §33.13 for the full sprint validation log entry.
+**Sprint validation (March 22–25, 2026): AU-02 CONFIRMED ACTIVE.** ★ Re-confirmed in March 28 96/96 Up count — `jarvis-judge-alignment:7232` ★ Up, AU-02 logic active. ★ AU-02 alignment judge verdicts are now durably logged at `jarvis-memory:8056` (secured March 28) — developer impersonation detections are persistently auditable.

 **AU-02 verification:**